Goal Achievement Case Studies In Life Coaching

 The truth that came out with my coaching was that Phillipa had never really wanted to write a book!
 She felt no burning need to put it all out there.
 Her goal was based on other people’s opinions and expectations.

-When she came to see this, she made the choice not to continue writing, let the goal go and not try live up to other people's expectations.
+When she came to see this, she made the choice not to continue writing and comfortably let the goal go rather than try to live up to other people's expectations.
 She was proud of, and comfortable with that decision .

-The thing to be learned from Phillipa's experience is to make sure your client's goals are what they really want and not something they or other people think they should do.
+The thing to be learned from Phillipa's experience is to make sure your clients goals are what they really want, and not something they or other people think they should do.
 They need to "own" the goal completely.
-Asking the client "why" they want to achieve the goal is a helpful coaching questions.
+Asking the client "why" they want the goal is a vital part of goal achievement success.

 How To Write a Coaching Case Study